dohack/100Days100CProjects/Day-003-Bmi-Calculator/Readme.md

 Before coding, use ChatGPT to generate Mermaid code for Flow Chart, State Diagram, and Class Diagram.
 Paste the Mermaid code into [excalidraw](https://excalidraw.com) to generate the diagrams.

 Happy coding and enjoy building your BMI calculator app!

----

-Does this cover everything you wanted to add about BMI classification, healthy ranges, formulas, and related calculations?